Library I am a Lecturer How to find zero cost to students flexibly-licensed textbooks

 Overview

 Search One Search using a book’s title and an author’s surname.
-Search with keywords if you don’t have a specific textbook in mind.
-Phrase searching using double quotation marks “ ” will stick words together.
+Alternatively, search with keywords if you don’t have a specific textbook in mind.
+Use phrase searching with quotation marks “ ” to stick words together.

 A screen shot of 'View Now' information on a book's catalogue record.
 This example shows 3 users can access the book at the same time.